m-niedzielski/digital-voltmeter/docs/system_architecture.md

 ## Block Descriptions

 ### Input Protection
-Limits current and voltage to protect the ADC input in case of overvoltage.
+Limits current and clamps voltage to protect the ADC input in case of overvoltage.

 ### Voltage Divider
 Scales the input voltage to within the ADC input range.